I write comic book reviews that NOBODY has ever asked for!

 PENCILS: Andrei Bressan

-Kid Flash goes up against Mirror Master on Halloween night as the villain tries to escape the legendary Bloody Mary as she stalks him through the mirror dimension.
+Kid Flash goes up against Mirror Master on Halloween night as the villain tries to escape the legendary Mary as she stalks him through the mirror dimension.

 Another pretty long story.
 Sort of surprising to see in a comic with 13 stories in it.
 It's pretty good, but nothing special.
-It's mostly one long super-hero/super-villain fight scene and not much of a Halloween story beyond the Bloody Mary angle.
+It's mostly one long super-hero/super-villain fight scene and not much of a Halloween story beyond the Mary angle.
 The art is excellent.
 3 OUT OF 5

 BEAST BOY IN NEVER TOO OLD